BrookJeynes/2020DigitalStudyGuide/README.md

 ## Visual Communication

 * <i>Criteria:
+  * Recognise and Describe
     * How usability principles are used to inform solution development
     * How the elements and principles of visual communication inform user interface development</i>

 - - -